 Case Services appropriations for the basic Vocational Rehabilitation Program provide educational and vocational services to individuals whose disabilities impose barriers to employment.
 The Program provides a wide range of services to individuals with disabilities including evaluation, job training, equipment and technology, counseling and guidance, and placement.
 The primary goal of the Program is to enable individuals with disabilities to achieve gainful employment.
 When employment is achieved, the investment pays dividends to the State.
-The annual wages earned by those same individuals exceeded $200 million and will grow each year.
 These earnings form the base for their tax contributions and stimulation of the economy.

 The savings to State agencies, the tax contributions and the economic stimulus of these workers' spending recur and grow every year that these people work.
 Therefore, the return on the initial investment continues over the individual's working life.